Holy Redeemer High School (Detroit): Athletics

 Although a small school, Holy Redeemer excelled at several sports over the years including two state basketball championships (1960 and 1995), a state championship runner in cross-country in 1928, several state finalists for wrestling and numerous district, regional and league championships in all sports.

 During the 1960s, the school became known as a basketball powerhouse with recognition by Parade magazine, The Detroit News, and the Detroit Free Press of several notable players such as Bill Chmielewski ('60), Dwight Jones ('65), Marty Sheedy ('68), and Tom Targosz ('69).

 A coach who rose to national prominence was Bill McCartney, who served as an assistant football coach under his older brother Tom during the 1965 season, and as head basketball coach 1965-1969, taking the team to the Detroit City Championship during the 1968-1969 season.
 Bill McCartney went on to win the 1990 NCAA National Football Championship as head coach at Colorado University.

 Dan Boisture ('43) was an All-State football and basketball player at Holy Redeemer.
 He went on to become the head football coach at Eastern Michigan University, and then the head coach of the Detroit Wheels of the World Football League.

 In addition to their athletic teams, the high school used to hold professional basketball games for a season for the Detroit Gems, who eventually became the Los Angeles Lakers.
+They also later briefly hosted the Detroit Vagabond Kings for some home games until they left the National Basketball League in its final season of play.